 Term Definition research for the purposes of these grant guidelines, the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies, inventions and understandings.
 This could include synthesis and analysis of previous research to the extent that it is new and creative.
 This definition of research is consistent with a broad notion of research and experimental development comprising "creative and systematic work undertaken in order to increase the stock of knowledge - including knowledge of humankind, culture and society - and to devise new applications of available knowledge" OECD (2015), Frascati Manual 2015: Guidelines for Collecting and Reporting Data on Research and Experimental Development (p.378). research infrastructure the assets, facilities, services, and coordinated access to major national and/or international research facilities or consortia which directly support research in higher education organisations and more broadly, and which maintain the capacity of researchers to undertake excellent research and deliver innovative outcomes.
 Research Office a business unit within an Eligible Organisation that is responsible for contact with the ARC regarding applications and projects.
 Research Opportunity and Performance Evidence (ROPE) an ARC policy framework used to consider and assess the quality and research excellence of a named participant within the context of the participant's career and life experiences.
 One key element is that the assessment process takes into account the quality rather than simply the volume or size of the research contribution. research output all products of a research project.
-Science and Research Priorities those priority research areas identified by the Australian Government, and available on the Australian Government's Science website. www.science.gov.au/scienceGov/ScienceAndResearchPriorities.
+Science and Research Priorities those priority research areas identified by the Australian Government, and available on the Australian Government's Science website: www.science.gov.au/scienceGov/ScienceAndResearchPriorities.
 Selection Advisory Committee (SAC) a group of experts from academia and industry appointed to assist the ARC to assess applications and to provide a recommendation for funding to the CEO.
 A SAC may be drawn from the ARC College of Experts. selection criteria the eligibility criteria and assessment criteria. selection process the method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria.
 Special Condition a condition specified in a grant offer which governs the use of the funding provided by the ARC. technical workshop services the specialised construction and maintenance activities carried out by a technician, often within a dedicated facility for working with materials such as wood, glass, metal, plastics or electronics.

-Term Definition travel costs the domestic and international economy travel costs associated with the project, including to foster and strengthen collaboration between researchers in Australia and overseas. value for money 'value for money' is a judgement based on the application representing an efficient, effective, economical and ethical use of public resources determined from a variety of considerations: merit of the application, risk, cost and expected contribution to outcome achievement.
+Term Definition travel costs the domestic and international economy travel costs associated with the project, including to foster and strengthen collaboration between researchers in Australia and overseas. value for money 'value for money' is a judgement based on the application representing an efficient, effective, economical and ethical use of public resources determined from a variety of considerations: the overall objective/s to be achieved in providing the grant, the relative value of the grant sought, the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives, how the grant activities will target groups or individuals.
 Variation of grant agreement (Variation) a request submitted to the ARC in RMS to agree a change in the grant agreement.
 We the Australian Research Council (ARC).
 'Us' and 'Our' are also used in this context.
 You the Eligible Organisation that submitted the application.
 'Your' is also used in this context.